zowe/zowe-cli/README.md

 If you try to use Zowe CLI functionality and you get an error message that Zowe CLI failed to load any profiles, try issuing the following commands:

+- `zowe config report-env` to generate a report on the status of the key areas in your working environment.
+Address any problems indicated in the report.
 - `zowe config edit` to open your `~/.zowe/zowe.config.json` configuration file in your system's default text editor.
 Fix any properties with incorrect values.
 - `zowe config secure` to have Zowe CLI prompt for your secure configuration properties in case your secure values are incorrect in your configuration.

-- `zowe config report-env` to generate a report on the status of the key areas in your working environment.
-Address any problems indicated in the report.
+**Note:** For these commands, use the `--global-config` option to update your global configuration or `--user-config` for your user configuration.

 ## Zowe Node Client SDK